 Trivial Pursuit? - Jobs In The Age Of AI

 Much has been said about AI displacing jobs, much continues to be said.
+Given the magnitude of the discussion, proper framing is warranted.

-Technology is a tool, sometimes borne of necessity but mostly of the human capacity to imagine, which puts more within human reach.
-It has the power to uplift or tear down, to build or destroy.
+Technology is a tool, sometimes borne of necessity but mostly of the human capacity to imagine, which puts more within human reach and has the power to uplift or tear down, to build or destroy.
+AI is a multimodal tool with reasoning abilities and unprecedented accessibility.
+It's available everywhere and mostly subsidized to increase engagement.
+Meanwhile, a job is the regular work that a person does to earn money.

 What is Work?